 All children under the age of 18 must have a parent or legal guardian with a photo ID present to sign up for a library card.
 All policies regarding restriction of cards based on overdue materials, fines, or expired cards will be upheld for children of all ages.

 Public access computers are available on a first come, first served basis.
 If all computers are in use, patrons may request to be placed on the reservation list for the next available computer.
+If a reservation list is started, patrons will be limited to one hour on the computer from their initial checkout time.
+Staff will encourage use of Chromebooks and laptops if all desktop computers are full.

 Patrons may not download or install software to Library computers.
 Patrons using public access computers may download data to an external device, but must provide their own devices.